heyqule/enemy_race_manager/Mod-Compatibility.md

 Conflict mods may use remote.call("enemyracemanager", "is_erm_group", LuaCommandable) to check whether they are dealing with ERM unit group and avoid applying custom logic to prevent conflicts.

-#### Intelligent Enemy
+#### Intelligent Enemy (as of 1.0.7)
 - Incompatible.
-It interferes ERM core functions and causes massive lag spikes.
+It interferes ERM core functions.
-  - prevents custom attack group to be formed.
+  - causes custom attack group behaviour anomalies.